-The end of the year is a great opportunity to look back over the past twelve months and reflect on what has happened.
-As an individual, you should grab this opportunity to celebrate your own successes and look forward to what you’d like to achieve in the next year.
-Because if you don’t celebrate your successes, there’s always a danger that you’ll be too busy to take stock and enjoy what’s been good.
-So with that in mind, Eroticon 2017
+The end of the year is a great opportunity to take stock.
+As individuals, we can grab this opportunity to celebrate our successes and look forward to what we’d like to achieve in the next year.
+Because if we don’t celebrate our successes, there’s always a danger that we’ll be too busy to appreciate what’s been good.
+So with that in mind, here are our sex highlights of 2017.

 Woodhull Sexual Freedom Summit

-Although we couldn’t attend in person, we wanted to support what we know is a fantastic educational event – along with our colleagues at Doxy and Sheets of San Francisco, we sponsored the blogger lounge at the Woodhull Sexual Freedom Summit, where Doxy’s US rep did us proud by creating a lively space for bloggers to meet and hang out, with some excellent British snacks to keep them going throughout the day.
-It’s such a great conference, and you can find out more about it by reading Kirsten Schultz of Chronic Sex Chat’s write-up here: plenty of food for thought that will carry us through into 2018.
+Although we couldn’t attend in person, we wanted to support what we know is a fantastic educational event.
+Along with our colleagues at Doxy and Sheets of San Francisco, we sponsored the blogger lounge at the Woodhull Sexual Freedom Summit, where Doxy’s US rep did us proud by creating a lively space for bloggers to meet and hang out, with some excellent British snacks to keep them going throughout the day.
+It’s such a great conference, and you can find out more about it by reading Kirsten Schultz of Chronic Sex’s write-up here: plenty of food for thought that will carry us through into 2018.

 Sex Tech Hackathon